 How many companies use EDI?

 The number is actually higher than you might think.
 EDITEL alone has connected more than 20,000 businesses to the system.
 After all, EDITEL is the Austrian market leader in Electronic Data Interchange and also has several subsidiaries in neighboring countries.

-How are other growth-oriented businesses approaching this issue?
+How are other growth-oriented businesses approaching the paperless office?

 There are businesses that only process 40 to 50 orders per month but expect to see that number increase in two to three years and therefore invest in an ERP system early on.
 There is also the option of upgrading by adding modules, which will minimize the investment risk.
 Also, very attractive subsidies are available for small and medium sized businesses that invest in digitization.
 For comprehensive information, please visit the online portal of the KMU.Digital initiative.
 A second round of the program started recently because the previously available funds were depleted quickly due to high demand.
 Whether you receive subsidies or not, any step taken towards digitization is a step in the right direction!

 Would you like to learn more about avoiding paper documents in the future while reaching the highest possible degree of process automation?
 My colleagues and I will be happy to answer any questions you might have.
 Please use the contact box on the right to send your inquiry.